Buhrich House II: History

 The Buhrich house at 375 Edinburgh Road, Castlecrag was designed and built (1968–72) by Hugh August Buhrich for himself and his wife, Eva Buhrich.

-The Buhrich's first bought land at 315 Edinburgh Road, Castlecrag from Marion Griffin, and designed their first house in Castlecrag some years later, in 1939–49.
+The Buhrich's first bought land at 315 Edinburgh Road, Castlecrag from Marion Mahony Griffin, and designed their first house in Castlecrag some years later, in 1939–49.

 The Buhrich's bought the block of land at 375 Edinburgh Road in the 1950s.
 The site is part of the original Castlecrag Griffin subdivision.
 For many years Buhrich's assistant, Bill Chambers lived on the site in the remnants of a dwelling designed by Walter Burley Griffin in the 1920s.
 In 1961, Buhrich constructed a boatshed by the water at No. 375, where he subsequently built a 35-foot sloop.

 In 1968–72, the Buhrich's designed and built their house.
-They retained the two-storey Griffin "Knitlock" structure, demolished an adjacent lean-to, and built a new house which is attached to the Griffin building.
-In 1982, Buhrich's son, Clive Buhrich, also an architect, made some alterations under the house - originally intended to be a garage, terrace and tool store.
+They retained the two-storey Griffin knitlock structure, demolished an adjacent lean-to, and built a new house which is attached to the Griffin building.
+In 1982, Buhrich's son, Clive Buhrich, also an architect, made some alterations under the house — originally intended to be a garage, terrace and tool store.
 The house has otherwise not been altered.

 Born in Hamburg in 1911, Hugh Buhrich studied architecture in Munich, Zurich, Danzig and Berlin.
 One of his most influential teachers was Hans Poelzig.
 Fleeing the Nazis by way of London, where he worked briefly, Buhrich migrated to Australia in 1938 with his wife Eva Bernhard.
 The Buhrich's came to Australia on a Quaker sponsored relocation to Canberra.
 The Quakers provided early work contacts.
 Buhrich practiced architecture in Sydney from 1945 to 1991, mainly in residential design.
 In 1945 Hugh and Eva Buhrich established an office in Pitt Street, Sydney but were not recognized as qualified architects until the 1960s.
 He worked with assistant, Bill Chambers.
 Eva Buhrich, his wife, is also an architect however worked mostly as a journalist in Australia.

 Major influences of Buhrich were Hans Poelzig and Alfred Roth.
 Buhrich also visited Le Corbusier's chapel at Ronchamp (1950–1954) in the 1960s.